jagprog5/CNeuralNet/README.md

   * Cross entropy loss and stochastic gradient descent for training
   * Typically error rate of 7-8% for this database

-In the gif:
+Controls:
+ * The LEFT and RIGHT arrow keys toggle the screen view
+	 * No output is fast, and trains the network is ~30 seconds
+	 * Set view shows the current image in the training set, and the network's output
+		 * "Probs" shows the network's output for the image
-* "Label" shows the image's correct corresponding digit, as given in the database
+		 * "Label" shows the image's correct corresponding digit, as given in the dataset
-* "Probs" shows the networks output as probabilities for each digit
-* "Final" shows the network's output with the highest probability, its final guess
+		 * "GOOD" & "BAD" indicates if the highest probability output matches the label

-Use the commands:
-* `make run` to run normally, as seen in the gif
-* `make run_progression` to show the receptive field of an output neuron over time
+	 * Field view shows the receptive field for the output neurons
-* `make run_reduced` to run with reduced output
+ * The UP and DOWN arrow keys are used to navigate
+	 * In set view, this moves through the dataset
+	 * In field view, this moves through the output neurons
+ * Space starts and stops training
-* `make clean` to remove the object files and executable.
+ * Backspace resets to the beginning of training

+After training, the test set is loaded, and the error rate is calculated.

+Make sure the terminal window size is large enough.
+If running in WSL, run in tmux to avoid rendering issues.